 We maintain a revolving credit facility and an A/R sales program to provide short-term liquidity and to have funds available for working capital and other investments to support our business strategies.
 Our working capital requirements can vary significantly from month-to-month due to a range of business factors which includes the ramping of new programs, timing of purchases, higher levels of inventory for new programs and anticipated customer demand, timing of payments and A/R collections, and customer forecasting variations.
 The international scope of our operations may also create working capital requirements in certain countries while other countries generate cash in excess of working capital needs.
 Moving cash between countries on a short-term basis to fund working capital is not always expedient due to local currency regulations, tax considerations, and other factors.
 To meet our working capital requirements and to provide short-term liquidity, we may draw on our revolving credit facility or sell A/R utilizing our A/R sales program.
 The timing and the amounts we borrow or repay under these facilities can vary significantly from month-to-month depending upon our cash requirements.
-We have also negotiated cash deposits from one customer to fund short-term working capital requirements.

 At times, our customers require us to carry inventory in excess of current production requirements.
-We negotiated cash deposits from one customer to cover such excess inventory.
+We had negotiated cash deposits from RIM to cover such excess inventory.
 These deposits were short-term in nature and generally repaid in 2 to 3 months.
-We have received cash deposits in each quarter beginning in December 2010 from this customer.
-At March 31, 2012, our customer deposit was \$99.0 million, which we repaid on April 10, 2012 (December 31, 2011 - \$120.0 million deposit).
-The amount and timing of each deposit is negotiated with our customer.
-There can be no assurance that we will be successful in negotiating future deposits.
-If we do not obtain future deposits, our cash flow and financial results would be negatively impacted until the excess material is used in the manufacturing process or shipped to the customer.
-Based on a change in the commercial arrangements with the customer, we expect the dollar amount of future customer deposits will be significantly lower.
-We may also utilize our A/R facility or draw on our credit facility to offset the impact on our liquidity from a lower deposit.
+We received cash deposits in each quarter beginning in December 2010 from RIM.
+At June 30, 2012, our customer deposit was \$57.6 million (December 31, 2011 - \$120.0 million deposit) with a repayment date of August 31, 2012.
+We expect the deposit to be zero by the end of the third quarter of 2012 as we wind down our manufacturing services for RIM.
+We may utilize our A/R facility or draw on our credit facility to offset the impact on our liquidity from this repayment.

-We had \$646.7 million in cash and cash equivalents at March 31, 2012.
-We believe that cash flow from operating activities, together with cash on hand, borrowings available under our revolving credit facility and intraday and overnight bank overdraft facilities, and cash from the sale of A/R, will be sufficient to fund currently anticipated working capital, planned capital spending and planned repurchases under our NCIB.
+We had \$630.6 million in cash and cash equivalents at June 30, 2012 (December 31, 2011 - \$658.9 million).
+We believe that cash flow from operating activities, together with cash on hand, borrowings available under our revolving credit facility and intraday and overnight bank overdraft facilities, and cash from the sale of A/R, will be sufficient to fund currently anticipated working capital, planned capital spending and restructuring actions, and planned repurchases under our NCIB.
 We may issue debt, convertible debt or equity securities in the future to fund operations or make acquisitions.
 Equity or convertible debt securities could dilute current shareholders' positions; debt or convertible debt securities could have rights and privileges senior to equity holders and the terms of these debt securities could impose restrictions on our operations.
 The pricing of our securities would be subject to market conditions at the time of issuance.

-As at March 31, 2012, a significant portion of our cash and cash equivalents was held by numerous foreign subsidiaries outside of Canada.
+As at June 30, 2012, a significant portion of our cash and cash equivalents was held by numerous foreign subsidiaries outside of Canada.
 Although substantially all of the cash and cash equivalents held outside of Canada could be repatriated, a significant portion may be subject to withholding taxes under current tax laws.
-We have not recognized deferred tax liabilities for cash and cash equivalents held by certain foreign subsidiaries that relate to earnings that are considered indefinitely reinvested outside of Canada and that we will not repatriate in the foreseeable future.
+We have not recognized deferred tax liabilities for cash and cash equivalents held by certain foreign subsidiaries that relate to earnings that are considered indefinitely reinvested outside of Canada and that we do not intend to repatriate in the foreseeable future.